Back to School Sale: $100 OFF Sitewide Shop now

 Key Takeaways

 Health begins from knowledge.
 Understanding the role of calories and macros, their importance, and how to track them can help you reach your goals more effectively.
-With proper counting techniques, you can choose foods that are full of essential vitamins and minerals without having to worry about over-eating or gaining weight unexpectedly.
+Proper counting techniques allow you to choose foods full of essential vitamins and minerals without worrying about overeating or gaining weight unexpectedly.
 Additionally, understanding the significance of exercise in calorie and macro-nutrient management is also important for long-term gains when focusing on either muscle growth or weight loss goals!
-Finally, utilizing applications like MyFitnessPal as well as other tools available makes it easier than ever to accurately track caloric consumption.
-Set up a foundation needed to stay ahead of the game keeping an eye on desired body composition!
+Finally, utilizing applications like MyFitnessPal and other available tools makes it easier to accurately track caloric consumption.
+Set up the foundation needed to stay ahead of the game while keeping an eye on desired body composition!

 Alex Bakhovsky